Cleo Fields Corruption Perception Index F (33%)

 Ethics Scores 24th JDC Election 2024

-Scientific research shows that campaign contributions are correlated with judges’ decisions.
-There is a crisis with the court’s legitimacy in Louisiana and this issue is very salient now for a variety of reasons.
+Ethics scores 24th JDC Election 2024 describes how Scientific research shows campaign contributions are correlated with judgesโ€™ decisions.
+There is a crisis with the court’s legitimacy in Louisiana.
+This issue is very salient now for a variety of reasons.
 There are political concerns, case-related concerns, and financial concerns.

-A study by Damon Cann, a Political Science instructor at Georgia University, asks whether judges are more likely to rule in favor of attorneys who provide financial support to their campaigns.
-He shows that campaign contributions are indeed correlated with judges’ decisions.
-(Cann, Damon M. “Justice for Sale?
-Campaign Contributions and Judicial Decisionmaking.”
-State Politics & Policy Quarterly, vol. 7, no. 3, 2007, pp. 281–97.
+Damon Cann, a Political Science instructor at Georgia University, conducted a study.
+It explores whether judges favor attorneys who support their campaigns financially.
+He shows that campaign contributions are indeed correlated with judgesโ€™ decisions.
+(Cann, Damon M. โ€œJustice for Sale?
+Campaign Contributions and Judicial Decision making.โ€ State Politics & Policy Quarterly, vol. 7, no. 3, 2007, pp. 281โ€“97.
 JSTOR, http://www.jstor.org/stable/40405604.
 Accessed 29 Feb.
 2024)

-One of the most important tenets in the Code of Judicial Conduct is that judges should avoid the appearance of impropriety.
-28 USC section 455 – enacted by Congress, binds them and sets the standard for all the courts.
+The Code of Judicial Conduct highlights a crucial principle.
+Judges should avoid the appearance of impropriety.
+28 USC section 455 โ€“ enacted by Congress, binds them and sets the standard for all the courts.

 Ethics Scores for 24th JDC Candidates for 3/23/2024 Election